Have you been struggling to rank your web pages organically, even after precisely targeting the most potential keywords?

 So, as you can see that “buy chocolate chip cookies” is the extended version and a long tail keyword for the head keyword “cookie”.

-Similarly, you can also find long tail keywords in your business niche and improve your organic rankings by precisely infusing them in your content.
+Similarly, you can also find long tail keywords in your business niche and improve your organic rankings by precisely infusing them in your content while performing on page seo optimization.
 So, in this blog post, we have decided to scribble down everything you should know about long tail keywords and how they can help you improve organic traffic.

 What are Long Tail Keywords?